Follow the trail

 - Discussion lists and forums connected with a specific function (e.g. IT support) will appear on the relevant page covering support bodies.

 There are quite a few web sites competing to be the directory of choice.
 Charities in England and Wales registered with the Charity Commission are easily found in their search the register section.
-Scotland - see The List at regulator OSCR.
+Scotland - see charity regulator OSCR.
+Northern Ireland's charity register should appear in 2014?
+An official register for Republic of Ireland charities is also due.

 GuideStar Is based on the Charity Commission's database of registered charities (set up costs were funded by government).
 Charities are encouraged to expand on their entries.